ukkiez/Dustforce-random-map-app/README.md

 # Random Map App (RMA)

 Inspired by the "RMC" plugin in Trackmania, this app automatically loads players into random Dustforce custom levels.
+The goal is to score as many points in the time limit.
 Where in Trackmania Author Medals give 1 point and Gold Medals give free skips, here it's SS'ing and Any%'ing levels.

-The level pool itself can be altered via various configurable settings, which also includes other settings that change the rules of the game.
-The settings consist of things such as:
+There's various settings to change the random level set and the rules of your runs.
+Features include:
-- Filter levels by minimum SS count
+- Filtering levels by minimum SS count
-- Filter levels by fastest WR SS time (and below)
+- Filtering levels by fastest WR SS time (and below)
 - How many free starting skips are given to players
 - Set seeds for racing